 Let the rates $k_i$ be time-independent constants.
 The steady-state solution of the model \eqref{feedbckloopscheme} has been previously derived in \cite{grima2012steady} and the normalisation factor in \cite{innocentini2015comment}.
 Setting $k_1$ to $k_1/\delta$ and $k_2$ to $k_2/\delta$, and taking the limit $\delta \rightarrow 0$, we obtain the generating function solution of Eqs. \eqref{genfnfeedback1a}-\eqref{genfnfeedback1b} in the limit of fast promoter switching:

 where $G^*(z)=G_0^*(z)+G_1^*(z)$, $L = k_2/k_1$ and $_1F_1(\bullet;\bullet;\bullet)$ is the confluent hypergeometric function.

 It is straightforward to see that $G^*(1-p(1-z))$ (the exact solution when technical noise is accounted for) is not generally the same as $G^*(z)$ with the renormalized parameters $k_3 \rightarrow k_3 p$, $k_4 \rightarrow k_4 p$ and $L \rightarrow L p$.
 Note that the latter scaling of $L$ comes from the fact that previously our theory suggested $k_1 \mapsto k_1/p$ when technical noise is taken into account.
-The equivalence between the exact and mapped solutions only occurs when additionally one enforces $L \rightarrow 0$, i.e., when the binding rate is much larger than the unbinding rate.
-Note that since we are in the fast switching limit this also means that both of these rates are much larger than the production rates.
+The equivalence between the exact and mapped solutions only occurs when one additionally enforces $L \rightarrow 0$, i.e., when the binding rate is much larger than the unbinding rate.
+Note that since $\delta \rightarrow 0$, this also means that both the binding and unbinding rates are much larger than the protein production and degradation rates.

-Note that the constraint of small $L$ does imply that the mean protein number is large (the sufficient condition found in Section \ref{intro_autoreg}).
-For example, $k_1=10^{4}, k_2 = 10^{2}, k_3 = 0.1, k_4 = 1, k_5 = 1, p = 0.3$ leads to an actual steady-state protein mean of $0.29$ but the squared relative error between the factorial moments of the actual protein distribution and the mapped protein distribution, summed over the first 5 factorial moments, is merely $6.4\times 10^{-4}$. \textbf{Slow switching}
+We emphasize that the constraint of small $L$ does not imply that the mean protein number is large (the sufficient condition found in Section \ref{intro_autoreg}).
+For example, $k_1=10^{4}, k_2 = 10^{2}, k_3 = 0.1, k_4 = 1, k_5 = 1, p = 0.3$ leads to an actual steady-state protein mean of $0.29$, but the squared relative error between the factorial moments of the actual protein distribution and the mapped protein distribution, summed over the first 5 factorial moments, is merely $6.4\times 10^{-4}$. \textbf{Slow switching}

 In the limit of slow switching rates, i.e., $k_1, k_2 \rightarrow 0$, the generating function solution of Eqs. \eqref{genfnfeedback1a}-\eqref{genfnfeedback1b} reduces to